sandialabs/hyram/CONTRIBUTING.md

     │   ├───qra
     │   └───utilities

-Each sub-module contains its own `c_api.py` access point, which is used by the C# GUI to interface with the toolset.
+C# access to these modules is provided by the sibling `cs_api` directory and code.
-The physics sub-module also includes a `api.py` file for interacting with the main function calls programmatically.
+The physics sub-module includes a `api.py` file for interacting with the main function calls programmatically.
 The quantitative risk analysis algorithm can be found in `qra/analysis.py`.